 Scattered all over the country, from the north to the south, these river beaches are ideal for those looking for a refuge in nature, away from the hustle and bustle of the sea beaches.

-And with temperatures starting to rise every day, the thought of hot summer days is increasingly on your mind, isn’t it?
+And with temperatures beginning to rise with each passing day, the thought of hot summer days is increasingly on your mind, isn’t it?

-The suggestions on our list start in the north of the country and work their way down to the Algarve.
+The suggestions on our list start up there, in the north of the country, and work their way down to the Algarve.

 Of the more than 100 river beaches in Portugal, where tranquillity and fresh air reign, we’ve decided to highlight 10 places where you can get away from the hustle and bustle of the city, with family, friends or even in solitary mode.